systemlibrary/systemlibrary-common-net/readme.md

 - &gt;= .NET 5

 ## Latest Version
-- Exception occured in Dump.Write if not systemLibraryCommonNet.Dump existed in appSettings
+- Exception was thrown if not specifying all settings in "appSettings" for this package
-- Added unit tests
+- Added json option "ReadCommentHandling"

 ## Description
 Base library for .NET Appplications